Theory of the Elementary Particles: Standing waves in a cubic lattice

 B\&K point out that there is not only a continuum of frequencies, but also a \emph{maximal frequency} which is reached when $\phi$ = $\pi$, or at the minimum of the possible wavelengths $\lambda$ = 2$\emph{a}$.
 The boundary conditions are periodic, that means that $u_n$ = $u_{n + N}$, where N is the number of points in the chain.
 Born referred to the periodic boundary condition as a ``mathematical convenience".
 The number of normal modes must be equal to the number of particles in the lattice.

 Born's model of the crystals has been verified in great detail by X-ray scattering and even in much more complicated cases by neutron scattering.
 The theory of lattice oscillations has been pursued in particular by Blackman [15], a summary of his and other studies is in [16].
 Comprehensive reviews of the results of linear studies of lattice dynamics have been written by Born and Huang [17], by Maradudin et al. [18], and by Ghatak and Kothari [19].
+A quantum mechanical description of atomic lattices can be found in Born and Huang.
+Whether this description applies to lattices in which the force has a range of 10$^{-16}$ cm remains to be seen.